ICPC-TUM/website/content/icpc/during.md

 At most contests, you are allowed to bring a cheat sheet with your favorite algorithms.
 Make sure your cheat sheet contains all algorithms that you think will likely appear on these problems.
 It makes your life a whole lot easier if you can just take a fast algorithm for maximum flow from your cheat sheet instead of trying to remember how you did it last time.

+## Team Composition

+Get an overview of the skills of your team.
+Oftentimes there are some things that one of the team members is good at that you can use.
+For example, if you know that a problem needs C++, let it be implemented by the one who can use C++ best.
+Also, it may prove useful to have dedicated experts for certain types of problems.
+Have, for example, one specialist for algorithms on graphs that can focus on solving all problems using graphs in a set.
+In this way you can focus on different areas when you train to solve problems.

+# During the Contest

+You and your team arrived at the contest site, sat down at their single assigned computer, and got handed a problem set.
+The clock starts and you are now in direct competition with every other team in the room to see who is able to solve the most problems.
+Here we have compiled some tips our participants have accumulated over the years to make sure you are well prepared for that situation.

 ## Reading the Problem Set